Want a rewarding career in health care?

 For more information about the admissions process, visit the program admissions page.

-Students who complete all 3 phlebotomy courses will receive recognition completing one of Delgado's Technical Competency Areas (TCA).
 Completers of the phlebotomy program will be eligible to take a national certification exam and become licensed by the Louisiana State Board of Medical Examiners.
-The awarding of the TCA is NOT contingent on the student's passing any certification exam or licensure criteria.
+Successful completion of the program is NOT contingent on the student's passing any certification exam or licensure criteria.

 Program Mission and Goals